KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 The <b>reindex</b> parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.
 :::

+#### :pushpin: Examples:

-> Using spentindex as a runtime parameter:
+Using spentindex as a runtime parameter:

 ```
   komodod -spentindex=1
 ```

-> Using spentindex as a default value in the coin's `.conf` file:
+Using spentindex as a default value in the coin's `.conf` file:

 ```
   spentindex=1